Board of Directors

-Curtis Arledge, treasurer of the Autism Speaks board, formerly served as vice chairman of BNY Mellon and chief executive officer of BNY Mellon Asset Management.
-Additionally, he was responsible for BNY Mellon Wealth Management, and is a member of BNY Mellon's Executive Committee, which is the senior governing body of the corporation.
+Curtis Arledge, treasurer and secretary of the Autism Speaks board, is the chief executive officer of Mariner Investment Group.
+Prior to that, he was the vice chairman and chief executive officer of BNY Mellon Investment Management.
+Additionally, he was responsible for BNY Mellon Wealth Management.

-Prior to joining BNY Mellon in November 2010, Mr. Arledge was the chief investment officer for fundamental fixed income portfolios at BlackRock, Inc. He joined BlackRock from Wachovia Corporation, where he was the global head of the fixed income division within the bank's corporate and investment banking group.
+Before Mr. Arledge joined BNY Mellon in November 2010, he was the chief investment officer for fundamental fixed income portfolios at BlackRock, Inc. He joined BlackRock from Wachovia Corporation, where he was the global head of the fixed income division within the bank's corporate and investment banking group.
 He spent 12 years of his career at Wachovia and had oversight for various business lines in the U.S., Europe and Asia, including leveraged finance, investment grade, global rates, structured products, corporate loan and commercial real estate portfolios, and financial institutions investment banking.

 He and his wife Diane have a son on the autism spectrum.

 Judy Benardete is a distinguished former consultant and accomplished venture capitalist with an educational background encompassing Wellesley College and Harvard Business School.
 She co-founded and served as Chairman of the Council of Alumni for Social Enterprise (CASE), an institution renowned for bestowing summer research fellowships upon graduate students from Harvard and the University of Chicago.
 These fellowships provided students the opportunity to write and teach case studies on organizations that were having the greatest impact on social issues.